Rivers Govt Set To Reward 2018 National Sports Festival Medalists

-Recall that, Rivers state amassed 69 gold, 58 silver and 66 bronze medals to finish second on the NSF log table behind Edo state at the MKO Abiola stadium in Abuja.
+Recall that, Rivers state amassed 69 gold, 58 silver and 66 bronze medals to finish second on the NSF log table behind Delta State at the MKO Abiola stadium in Abuja.

 Affirming this, a reliable source stated that, the state government in liaison with the state ministry of sports and youth development to reward the athletes who has done the state proud at the Games.